 1. Two Ways to Live

-We humans live in two worlds: one we create by our own minds and the one that we share with all human beings.
+We humans live in two worlds: one that we create with our own minds, and the one that we share with all other human beings.
 One is imaginary and the other is real.

-We may have different ideas about which world our ego belongs to and where lies the line between real and imagined.
+We may have different ideas about which world our ego belongs to, and where the line lies between the real and the imagined.

 We know what it means to live with the self, the 'me', the so-called ego.
 That is our conscious life.
 This book is about life without the self.
 It may be the best way to live.

-This option may sound strange, absurd, frightening, impossible – or pointless.
+This option may sound strange, absurd, frightening, or impossible, even pointless.

-It should be made clear that we are talking about the self-image, the subjective picture in our mind, with which we identify and which we call the self, the ego.
+It should be made clear that we are talking about the self-image: the subjective mental picture in our mind, with which we identify and which we call the self or the ego.

 This feeling arises in childhood and continues throughout life, more or less actively.
 The self is the centre of our experiences.
 It reacts to what is happening around us.

-Self-image is created in the brain with the help of memory.
-An unconscious or sleeping person has no self-image.
-In some sense, self-image is a living thing.
+The self-image is created in the brain with the help of memory.
+A person who is unconscious or asleep has no self-image.
+In a sense, self-image is a living thing.

 The Self Is a Prison

-To Krishnamurti, the self is a prison in which we have locked ourselves.
-It would be easy to get out and be free, yet most people choose to remain in their personal prison even if they could live free and happy.
+According to Krishnamurti, the self is a prison that we have locked ourselves in.
+It would be easy to escape and be free, yet most people choose to remain in their personal prison when they could live happily and freely.

-Krishnamurti said there are three reasons for this choice.
+Krishnamurti said there are three reasons for this.

-Firstly, we are used to the current way of life and accept it without seeking alternatives.
+Firstly, we are used to our current way of life and accept it without seeking alternatives.

 Secondly, we don't seem to know of a better way.
 This does not occur to us because nobody has told us what life without the self would be like.

 The third reason is fear.
-We cling to what we have, to the familiar and safe, even though our current way of life is distressing in many ways.
+We cling to what we have and what is familiar and safe, even though our current way of life is distressing in many ways.

 True or False?

-For 66 years, Krishnamurti tried to show that our self is an illusion created by our mind and that beyond it lies a world that can be reached by letting go of all the unnecessary things we have accumulated in our minds.
-This material has been collected before we were born and will be collected after we die.
+For 66 years, Krishnamurti tried to show that the self is an illusion created by the mind, and that a world beyond can be reached by letting go of all the unnecessary things we have accumulated.
+This material was collected before we were born and will be collected after we die.
 We pass our burdens on to the next generation, and the cycle continues.

 Krishnamurti offered a radical view of the mind and the world.
 It challenged the established worldview.
-He wanted to show us a different way of living, but the prerequisite for this is to give up our current self-centred way of life.
+He wanted to show us a different way of living, but this requires us to abandon our current self-centred way of life.

-His view culminated in two key phrases: the observer is the observed, and we are the world.
+His philosophy can be culminated in two key phrases: the observer is the observed, and we are the world.

 Our current way of thinking is based on a flawed and deluded view of the world.
 According to this view, the world consists of separate parts that interact with each other and evolve.

-According to Krishnamurti, this is not true.
-The separateness of the parts is an illusion created by the mind, and the being we call the self is its direct manifestation.
+However, according to Krishnamurti, this is not true.
+The separateness of these parts is an illusion created by the mind, and the self is its direct manifestation.

 It is easy to reject Krishnamurti's idea of wholeness because our sense of humanity is based on our individual identities.
-The self is the central concept in our worldview, and challenging it requires considerable courage.
+The self is the central concept of our worldview, so challenging it requires considerable courage.

 The Ego Rejects Facts

-The truth of this claim is difficult to investigate because our ego does everything in its power to reject doubts about its own existence.
+The truth of this claim is difficult to investigate because the ego does everything in its power to reject any doubts about its own existence.
 When threatened, the self clings even more tenaciously to itself and its beliefs.

-If we want to change the world - as every sane person must want - we must start with ourselves and not with others, just because we cannot change others.
+If we want to change the world – as every sane person should – we must start with ourselves, not others.
+We cannot change others.

 Time Is an Illusion

-Most people recognize their own shortcomings.
+Most people recognise their own shortcomings.
 Yet they believe that they can become better human beings simply by improving themselves.
-Krishnamurti rejected this idea of improvement and showed that time cannot help us solve our problems.
+However, Krishnamurti rejected this idea of improvement, showing that time cannot help us solve our problems.
 Understanding is always immediate.

 Another of Krishnamurti's radical ideas relates to time.
 We live in time – or rather, we imagine that we do.
 To Krishnamurti, time itself is an illusion created by the mind.
 Without thought, there is no time.
-There is only this moment in which we imagine yesterday and tomorrow.
+There is only the present moment, in which we imagine the past and the future.

 The self is a construct of time.
-It lives in time; in the past and in the future.
-This moment is all there is; it is the whole world, its history, and its future.
-It also includes us, the inner observer who observes the external world and makes emphatic conclusions about ourselves and the world.
+It lives in time; in yesterday and tomorrow.
+This moment is all there is; it encompasses the whole world, its history, and its future.
+It also encompasses us, the inner; the observer who observes the external world and draws emphatic conclusions about ourselves and the world.

-Understanding this involves the challenge Krishnamurti presents us with: see that separateness and time are self-created, and that this illusory view causes all our inner problems.
+Understanding this enables us to overcome the challenge presented by Krishnamurti, which is to see that separateness and time are self-created, and that this illusory view causes all our inner problems.

-If we dive deep into our minds, we will discover that we are not separate from this energy, but that external and internal worlds are intertwined and cannot be separated from each other.
+If we delve deep into our minds, we will discover that we are not separate from this energy; our internal and external worlds are intertwined and cannot be separated from each other.

 The Reason Lies Deep Within

-The energy of the self is insignificant and self-sufficient.
-When we feel anxious and afraid, we try to get rid of it in many ways, and perhaps we succeed for a moment.
+The energy of the self is insignificant yet self-sufficient.
+When we feel anxious and afraid, we try to get rid of these feelings in many ways, and perhaps we succeed for a moment.

 Krishnamurti showed that the root cause of human problems lies deep within the structure of our consciousness and in the way we act and connect with the world.

-Fact and fiction mix in our minds, and we can see the dire consequences in the world.
-Fact is what is actually happening at any given moment; fiction is what we think about it.
+Fact and fiction become intertwined in our minds, and we can observe the dire consequences in the world around us.
+Fact is what is actually happening at any given moment, while fiction is how we think about it.

 World chaos is a fact that anyone can verify by reading the morning paper or watching the evening news.
 People hate and kill each other because of their beliefs – yet on the other hand, they also admire and love others.